JerryMcCullough/tidy_data/README.md

 #Tidy Data Study

 ##Study Design
-The raw data input to this study are test and train data files used in the "Human Activity Recognition Using Smartphones Dataset" (See Acknowledgement Section)
+The raw data input to this study are test and train data files used in the "Human Activity Recognition Using Smartphones Dataset" (See Acknowledgement Section).

 Only the mean and standard deviation variables were selected from the original raw data for the "Tidy Data" study.

+The activities file and activitites labels are also used to assign meaningful activities labels to the data.

+The subjects files are also used to assign subjects to the observations.
+There were 30 subjects that participated in the study.
+They are numbered 1-30.

+The "test" and "train" sunject data is merged together since we are intersted in the complete data for the Tidy Data Study.

+There are 561 variables in the original study. we are only interested in the mean and standard deviation variable for our study.
+(See variables section)

 ##Dataset
         This study dataset includes the following files